 Taxing Ourselves: A Citizen’s Guide to the Debate Over Taxes. (with Joel Slemrod) Cambridge: MIT Press.
-5th edition forthcoming 2016; 4th edition published 2008; 3rd edition 2004; 2nd edition 2000; 1st edition 1996; Japanese language edition published 2003 by Konnichisha of Tokyo.
+5th edition published June 2017; 4th edition published 2008; 3rd edition 2004; 2nd edition 2000; 1st edition 1996; Japanese language edition published 2003 by Konnichisha of Tokyo.
 Chinese simplified character edition, published by Dongbei University of Finance and Economics Press, 2013.

 Retooling Social Security for the 21st Century. (with Eugene Steuerle).
 Urban Institute Press, 1994